jwarwick/info_parse_phoenix/README.md

-# InfoParse
+# InfoParse (Phoenix version)

-Elixir project built with Dyanmo and Ecto.
+Elixir project built with Phoenix and Ecto.
 Used to display information captured with `info_gather`.

 To create a backup of a heroku postgres database:
 `heroku pgbackups:capture`